Adobe-Marketing-Cloud/Summit2018/materials/src/headless-cms.md

 1. Click *Summarize* to accept the updates.

 1. Click on the *Full Screen Mode* button to toggle back to the Content Fragment View.
+(You may have to click on the Rich Text edit area to bring it into focus, to enable the menu buttons.)

 1. Click *Save* to save the variation.